simonesilvestroni/m2m-website/_posts/2023-10-04-disconnecting.md

   - 'apple'
   - 'personal'
   - 'social media'
-description: 'I’m quietly cutting on the habit of being always connected.
+summary: 'I’m quietly cutting on the habit of being always connected.
 Fighting my tendency to add ideology to tech choices, I’ve decided to confront things from a different point of view.'
 ---
 As a creature who's prone to read certain things with a hint of dogma, I don't usually realise it until I'm deep into it.
 Sometimes certainties are granitic, with personal takes that sound brutal and definitive, sometimes it's all fluid and subtle.
 Either way, the bit I enjoy the most is when I suddenly become fully aware, ready to dismantle the self-propaganda, and start considering things from different point of views.